 Large enough for excellence - small enough for community

-You will participate in relevant, engaging field experiences early in your program.
+- As a W&M student, you will participate in relevant, engaging field experiences early in your program.
 You will not have to wait until after graduation to begin making a difference in the lives of children and clients.

-The School of Education's graduate programs are designed to meet the needs of a diverse student population that includes full-time and part-time students, differently abled students, mid-career professionals responding to rapid changes in their respective fields, homemakers re-entering the paid work force, and recent recipients of bachelor's or master's degrees preparing for advanced positions in the field of education.
+- The School of Education's graduate programs are designed to meet the needs of a diverse student population that includes full-time and part-time students, differently abled students, mid-career professionals responding to rapid changes in their respective fields, homemakers re-entering the paid work force, and recent recipients of bachelor's or master's degrees preparing for advanced positions in the field of education.

-Alumni achieve early recognition for outstanding teaching — they quickly become school leaders and innovators.
+- Alumni achieve early recognition for outstanding teaching — they quickly become school leaders and innovators.

-We have graduated more teachers carrying the AACTE Meritorious New Teacher Candidate designation than all other VA institutions put together.
+- We have graduated more teachers carrying the AACTE Meritorious New Teacher Candidate designation than all other VA institutions put together.

-W&M is a recognized leader in curriculum development - 35 states use the curriculum developed in our Center for Gifted Education.
+- W&M is a recognized leader in curriculum development.
+35 states use the curriculum developed in our Center for Gifted Education.